forgottenswitch/notepad.vim/README.md

 [vim-sleuth](https://github.com/tpope/vim-sleuth), etc. is.
 Then run `sh notepad.vim/update.sh`.

-Finally, the plugin may not be destined for `:set insertmode`.
-If this is the case, check the plugin documentation for workaround, and then either:
-* Report the issue to plugin maintainer and wait for it to be fixed.
-* Fix it yourself, adding a vimscript file containing the fixes to `~/.vim/after/plugin/`.
+Fixing a plugin misbehaving with `:set insertmode` could be done in the `~/.vim/after/plugin/` dir.
 The fixes file should probably have the same name as the plugin it fixes, and must end with ".vim".

 # License
 Vim license.
 See `:help license`.